Dominator (Human Resource song)

-"Dominator" is a 1991 song by the electronic music group Human Resource.
-It was the group's debut single and later appeared on their full-length album Dominating the World.
-The single reached #36 on the UK singles chart, #6 on Dutch Top 40 and #6 on Belgian Ultratop 50 Singles.
+"Dominator" is a song by the Dutch electronic music group Human Resource.
+It is the group's debut single released in 1991 which later appeared on their full-length album Dominating the World.
+The single reached No. 36 on the UK singles chart and No. 6 on both the Dutch Single Top 100 and Belgian Ultratop 50 charts.

 Remixes

 There were over 50 remixes with American DJ Joey Beltram's being the most popular in clubs and raves in its year of release.
 His version includes the characteristic hoover sound, taken from his earlier single "Mentasm".
 "Dominator (Joey Beltram Remix)" was included on The Pitchfork 500.
+The latest version of the track is the collaboration between Danny Bond and Human Resource released in August 2023 on Patrick Topping's Trick label.